 The processed responses convert to raw weighted data from which are derived percentage balances.
 The percentage balance statistic is the figure derived from the difference between the weighted percentage of companies answering in the positive, minus the percentage replying in the negative.
 This allows a single number with a plus or minus value to thus represent the answer to any question.
 Since most of the questions refer to changes in the level of a variable, the absolute value of a balance will give a guide to the change in the variable concerned.

 All participants receive a free digest of the latest results of the survey.

 News and publications

-Retail sales growth eases in year to July - CBI survey
+Retail sales continue to grow but momentum slows - CBI survey

 Retailers saw sales volumes continue to strengthen on a year ago in the first half of February, although the pace of growth slowed once again, the CBI said